 It is the latest in a series of pest related problems to beset Parliament, which spent £103,157 combating mice, flies, months, pigeons and gulls in the last year alone.
 Staff and MPs have been told to consult the NHS if they think they’ve been bitten.

 Monitoring is underway to check if the bugs – which are notoriously difficult to remove – have spread to other areas.

-By going through the above evidences we come to know that there is an urgent need for actions to be taken against these blood sucking parasites.
-There are the conventional methods mostly used against the pest viz. fumigation, spraying methods, heat treatment, fungal treatment, vacuuming, etc. which are proved to be temporary, hazardous and ineffective solution.
+Referring the above evidences we realise that there is an urgent need for actions to be taken against these blood-sucking insects.
+There are the conventional methods mostly used against the pest viz. fumigation, spraying methods, heat treatment, fungal treatment, vacuuming, etc. which are proved to be a temporary, hazardous and ineffective solution.